In “From Norms to Trust: The Luhmannian Connections between Trust and System,” Janne Jalava, of the University of Helsinki, writes,

 Modern computer technology . . . attacks the authority of experts.
 In principle everyone will in the future be able to check on statements of experts such as physicians and lawyers on his own computer. . . .
 Although it is difficult to check how knowledge finds its way into the computer, it can at any rate not be turned into an authority.
 Naturally, this does not change the fact that everyone who relies on communication in one way or another has to depend on trust.
 But in the age of electronic data processing, this trust can no longer be personalized, no longer implemented in social status; it is now only trust in the system.
 (Theory of Society, vol. 1, 188)

 Given that the Internet age was just getting started in 1997, Luhmann’s remarks here seem prescient.
 In a globalized, functionally differentiated society, communication accelerates.
 And when you factor in the Internet and social media, communication really speeds up.
 This suggests that the capacity to trust may be overburdened, which may help explain the proliferation of conspiracy theories.
 Every communicative event entails trust and the risk of deception, or the risk of error or the incompetence of trusted person.
 Thus we are living in a “risk society.”

 Trust reduces complexity by relieving the social system of the task of verifying every bit of information.
 We don’t have time to research the credentials of every doctor, teacher, stock broker, etc., that we have to deal with.
-We have to trust in the organizations or institutions certify these professionals.
+We have to trust in the organizations or institutions that certify these professionals.
 If a social system has to verify everything before communication happens, then communication will never happen.
 Trust, then, is the starting point.
 We trust until our expectations are disappointed.

 In social theory, the concern with trust goes back to Hobbes, according to whom man rationally chooses to obey the sovereign because that is the only way out of the brutal State of Nature.